 The Children's Division is currently developing a new supervisor training.
 This training will focus on the roles of child welfare supervisors- educational, supportive, administrative, and clinical supervision.
-The goal for this training is to be available by the beginning of the new fiscal year in July.
+This training is almost complete and has a goal for July 1, 2022 for implementation.